mountaintom/xx-lv_binding_micropython/README.md

 With the ESP32 if the firmware is not able to fit correctly into the application partition the script will automatically make the changes needed to get it to fit.
-This is only going to work if you use the buards that are supplied with MicroPython.
-When it dones this the compilation will fail the first time and then it will make the needed modifications then perform a clean and restart compiling.
-If you continue to flach the same board ithout changing anything then this is only going to take place the first time.
+This is only going to work if you use the boards that are supplied with MicroPython.
+When it does this the compilation will fail the first time and then it will make the needed modifications then perform a clean and restart compiling.
+If you continue to flash the same board without changing anything then this is only going to take place the first time.

----

-This repo is a submodule of [lv_micropython](https://github.com/lvgl/lv_micropython).
-Please fork [lv_micropython](https://github.com/lvgl/lv_micropython) for a quick start with LVGL Micropython Bindings.

 ---